Complete List of Rolex Daytona Models and Reference Numbers

 Rolex Daytona reference 116523

 The Rolex Daytona reference 116523 is a two-tone version of the Daytona 116520.
-The difference is that it is made in gold and steel instead of full steel.
+The difference is that it is made of gold and steel instead of full steel.

 Rolex Daytona reference 116528